bskdany/WokoWGZScraperBot/README.md

 4. In idList.txt place with only a comma in between your id and your starting max price (554320000,9000)
 5. Run the program and you're done

-Functionalities:
+Functionalities:<br />
-/start checks for autorized ids
+/start checks for autorized ids<br />
-/help helps you with the sintax of max price setting to set max price: max price YOURNUMBER
+/help helps you with the sintax of max price setting<br />
+to set max price: max price YOURNUMBER<br />

 The code can easily be broken by putting negative numbers or something like that so don't break it pls.